sensu/uchiwa/README.md

 }
 ```

+## Configuration
+### sensu
+- `host` - String: The address of the Sensu API.
+- `ssl` - Boolean: Determines whether or not the API use a SSL certificate.
+- `port` - Integer: The port of the Sensu API.
+The default value is *4567*.
+- `user` - String: The username of the Sensu API.
+Leave empty for none.
+- `pass` - String: The password of the Sensu API.
+Leave empty for none.
+- `path` - String: The path of the Sensu API.
+Leave empty in case of doubt.
+- `timeout` - Integer: Timeout for the Sensu API, in milliseconds.
+The default value is *5000*.

+### uchiwa
+- `user` - String: The username of the Uchiwa dashboard.
+Leave empty for none.
+- `pass` - String: The password of the Uchiwa dashboard.
+Leave empty for none.
+- `stats` - Integer: Determines the retention, in minutes, of graphics data.
+The default value is *10*.
+- `refresh` - Integer: Determines the interval to pull the Sensu API, in milliseconds.
+The default value is *10000*.

 ## Debugging
 You may start the dashboard with the following command in order to enable verbose mode: `NODE_ENV="development" node app.js`

+## Authors
+Created and maintained by [Simon Plourde][author] (<simon.plourde@gmail.com>)

+## License
+Apache 2.0 (see [LICENSE][license])